NoahCornish/ontarioCOVID-19/README.md

 NOTE:
 Ontario R values will be updated once a week (Saturdays).

-It will be updated daily by 10:00PM
+It will be updated daily